Coiled coil: Biological roles

+Membrane fusion

+A coiled coil domain plays a role in human immunodeficiency virus type 1 (HIV-1) infection.
 Viral entry into CD4-positive cells commences when three subunits of a glycoprotein 120 (gp120) bind to CD4 receptor and a coreceptor.
-Glycoprotein gp120 is closely associated to a trimer of gp41 via van der Waals interactions.
-Upon binding of gp120 to the CD4 receptor and coreceptor, a number of conformational changes in the structure leads to the dissociation of gp120 and to the exposure of gp41 and at the same time to the anchoring of the gp41 N-terminal fusion peptide sequence into the host cell.
+Glycoprotein gp120 is closely associated with a trimer of gp41 via van der Waals interactions.
+Eventually, the gp41 N-terminal fusion peptide sequence anchors into the host cell.
 A spring-loaded mechanism is responsible for bringing the viral and cell membranes in close enough proximity that they will fuse.
 The origin of the spring-loaded mechanism lies within the exposed gp41, which contains two consecutive heptad repeats (HR1 and HR2) following the fusion peptide at the N terminus of the protein.
 HR1 forms a parallel, trimeric coiled coil onto which HR2 region coils, forming the trimer-of-hairpins (or six-helix bundle) structure, thereby facilitating membrane fusion through bringing the membranes close to each other.
 The virus then enters the cell and begins its replication.
-Recently, inhibitors derived from HR2 such as Fuzeon (DP178, T-20) bind to the HR1 region on gp41 have been developed.
+Recently, inhibitors derived from HR2 such as Fuzeon (DP178, T-20) that bind to the HR1 region on gp41 have been developed.
 However, peptides derived from HR1 have little viral inhibition efficacy due to the propensity for these peptides to aggregate in solution.
-Chimeras of these HR1-derived peptides with GCN4 leucine zippers have been developed and have shown to be more active than Fuzeon, but these have not entered the clinic yet.
+Chimeras of these HR1-derived peptides with GCN4 leucine zippers have been developed and have shown to be more active than Fuzeon.
+Human immunodeficiency virus type 2 has a membrane envelope glycoprotein with similar structure to HIV-1 gp41, but containing substitutions for a glycine amino acid residue in the coiled coil domain that may impact trimer stability.

+The proteins SNAP-25, synaptobrevin, and syntaxin-1 have alpha-helices which interact with each other to form a coiled-coil SNARE complex.
+Zippering the domains together provides the necessary energy for vesicle fusion to occur.

+Molecular spacers

+The coiled-coil motif may also act as a spacer between two objects within a cell.
+The lengths of these molecular spacer coiled-coil domains are highly conserved.
+The purpose of these molecular spacers may be to separate protein domains, thus keeping them from interacting, or to separate vesicles within the cell to mediate vesicle transport.
+An example of this first purpose is Omp‐α found in T. maritima.
+Other proteins keep vesicles apart, such as p115, giantin, and GM130 which interact with each other via coiled-coil motifs and act as a tether between the Golgi and a nearby vesicle.
+The family of proteins related to this activity of tethering vesicles to the Golgi are known as golgins.
+Finally, there are several proteins with coiled-coil domains involved in the kinetochore, which keeps chromosomes separated during cell division.
+These proteins include Ndc-80, and Nuf2p.
+Related proteins interact with microtubules during cell division, of which mutation leads to cell death.